 Not only that, but the Town of Lunenburg is also a UNESCO World Heritage Site with two National Historic Sites.
 It’s quite the history and seafood-lovers bucket list destination!

-Whether you have only one day or if you plan to stay a few days, here are all the best travel tips and resources to help plan your trip to Lunenburg, Canada.
+Whether you have only one day or you plan to stay a few days, here are all the best travel tips and resources to help plan your trip to Lunenburg, Canada.

 1. Stroll the Streets & Rows of Colorful Houses